cyb3rxp/awesome-soc/README.md

   * top 10 longest tickets before closure
   * percentage of SIEM data that is not associated to SIEM searches (detection rules)

+Recommended timeframes to compute those KPI: 1 week, 1 month, and 6 months.

 # HR and training